tnballo/scapegoat/README.md

 * **Minimal footprint:** low resource use, hence `!#[no_std]`.
     * **Memory-efficient:** nodes have only child index metadata, node memory is re-used.
-    * **Recursion-free:** all operations are iterative, so stack use and runtime are both minimized.
+    * **Recursion-free:** all operations are iterative, so stack use is fixed and runtime is minimized.
     * **Zero-copy:** rebuild/removal re-point in-place, nodes are never copied or cloned.

 Other features: